corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

             name: <POSTGRESQL_UNIQUENESS_WORKER_PASSWORD_SECRET_NAME>
 ```

-Note that, here, as elsewhere, credentials can be specified directly as part of the overrides using `value` instead of `valueFrom`:
+Note that, as elsewhere, credentials can be specified directly as part of the overrides using `value` instead of `valueFrom`:

 ```yaml
 username: